philippkraft/cmf/documentation/tutorial/CmfTutSolver.md

-@page CmfTutSolver
+@page cmfTutSolver

 # Choosing a solver

-cmf uses the [finite volume method](@ref FiniteVolumeMethod) to set up a wide range of models of water flow through your study area.
+cmf uses the [finite volume method](@ref finiteVolumeMethod) to set up a wide range of models of water flow through your study area.
 The result of the finite volume method discretization in space is an ordinary differential equation (ODE) system, that needs to be integrated in time.
 Several solvers are